limo-756/github-pages-with-jekyll/_posts/2022-05-09-Metrics-Quering.md

 2. Getting all the labels of a metric <br> In Grafana type the metric name and all the lables with their values will be listed at the bottom.

 ### Binary operators in Prometheus
+Supported Arithmetic operators - ^ (exponent), *, /, %, +. -. ==, !=, <=, <, >=, >

+#### Logical/set binary operators
+These operators are defined only between instant vectors.
+We have following binary operators
+1. and (intersection) : vector1 and vector2 results in a vector with
+2. or (union)
+2. unless (complement)

 ### What is look behind window?

 ### What all metrics to record?

+Questions
+1. How can we configure metric alerts so that we can know when to add new server, DB instance or any other computing resource to our fleet?
+2. What alerts in general to configure?
+Which failures?
+3.

 ##### Credits :
 1. [Youtube: How to build a PromQL (Prometheus Query Language)](https://www.youtube.com/watch?v=hvACEDjHQZE)